 - Exploring the use of satellite observations for monitoring large river hydrodynamics.

 - Conducting field campaigns; and using field data to complement satellite observations.

 - Developing approaches to modelling large multichannel river systems.

 - Applying hydrodynamic research to connected research topics such as carbon cycling, river and floodplain ecology, and sediment transport.

 - Using hydrodynamic research to inform the management of flood risk, river navigation, and water resources.

-I am also interested in research that is relevant to my professional experience in river engineering and flood risk.
+I am also interested in research that is relevant to my professional experience in river engineering, hydrology and flood risk.
 My interests here cut across a number of research fields such as: hydrologic and hydraulic research; natural hazards & disaster risk reduction; water resources; environmental and social impacts; dams and other civil works; and rural energy access.
 I am especially interested in developing new approaches that are suitable for challenging contexts: where data is sparse, and resilience to extreme weather events and climate change is needed.

 - PhD, Civil Engineering, University of Leeds, 2020